Love, Rosie (film)

 Love, Rosie is a 2014 romantic comedy-drama film directed by Christian Ditter from a screenplay by Juliette Towhidi, based on the 2004 novel Where Rainbows End by Irish author Cecelia Ahern.
-The film stars Lily Collins and Sam Claflin, with Christian Cooke, Tamsin Egerton, Suki Waterhouse, Jamie Beamish and Jaime Winstone in supporting roles.
+It stars Lily Collins and Sam Claflin as two childhood best friends turned lovers who are separated by circumstances following their high school graduation.
+Christian Cooke, Tamsin Egerton, Suki Waterhouse, Jamie Beamish and Jaime Winstone also appear in supporting roles.
+The film addresses themes such as teen pregnancy, adoption, grief and adultery.